Leuckart reaction: Ammonium formate as reagent

-Ammonium formate first dissociates into formic acid and ammonia.
-Ammonia then performs a nucleophilic attack on the carbonyl carbon.
-The oxygen deprotonates hydrogen from nitrogen to form a hydroxyl.
-The hydroxyl is protonated using hydrogen from formic acid, which allows for water molecule to leave.
-This forms a carbocation, which is resonance stabilized.
-The compound attacks hydrogen from the deprotonated formic acid from previous step, forming a carbon dioxide and an amine.
+Ammonium formate is a source of formic acid and ammonia.
+Starting with nucleophilic attack on the carbonyl by the ammonia, the carbonyl is converted to the iminium ion:

+The iminium is then reduced by the formate:

 Formamide as reagent

 Formamide first nucleophilically attacks the carbonyl carbon.
 The oxygen is protonated by abstracting hydrogen from the nitrogen atom, subsequently forming a water molecule that leaves, forming N-formyl derivative, which is resonance stabilized.
 Water hydrolyzes formamide to give ammonium formate, which acts as a reducing agent and adds on to the N-formyl derivative.
 Hydride shift occurs, resulting in loss of carbon dioxide.
-Ammonium ion is added forming an imine and releasing ammonia.
+An ammonium ion is added forming an imine and releasing ammonia.
 The imine goes through hydrolysis to form the amine, which is depicted in the scheme below.